 U.S. stocks closed higher Wednesday on hopes Greece will strike a bailout deal with its international creditors ahead of the country’s referendum this weekend.
 Meanwhile, economists are turning their attention to Thursday’s highly anticipated employment report for June, which is forecast to show another strong month of U.S. job creation.

 The financial sector was the biggest gainer in the S&P 500, adding nearly 1 percent, while energy closed lower, down 1.7 percent.

 The Dow (INDEXDJX:.DJI) jumped 138.40 points, or 0.79 percent, to close at 17,757.91.
 The Standard & Poor’s 500 index (INDEXSP:.INX) added 14.31 points, or 0.69 percent, to finish at 2,077.42.
 And the Nasdaq Composite (INDEXNASDAQ:.IXIC) gained 26.26 points, or 0.53 percent, to end at 5,013.12.

 This is an important week for the financial markets, not only because of the market-moving nature of Greece’s economic crisis, but also because of the U.S. employment report, due out Thursday.
 A robust nonfarm payrolls report could provide further evidence the U.S. economy is on strong enough footing to absorb the impact of a Federal Reserve interest rate hike in September.

-Economists are looking to the U.S. nonfarm payrolls report for February, due out Friday.
-The report is expected to show U.S. employers added 240,000 jobs in February, down from 257,000 in January, according to analysts polled by Thomson Reuters.
-The unemployment rate is expected to tick down to 5.6 percent last month after rising to 5.7 percent in January.
-Average hourly earnings are forecast to increase 0.2 percent and hours worked is expected to hold steady at 34.6 per week.
+The employment report is expected to show that employers added 230,000 jobs in June, down from 280,000 in May, according to analysts polled by Thomson Reuters.
+The unemployment rate is expected to tick down to 5.4 percent from 5.5 percent.